-On Tuesday, November 15, 2022, during the Accelerate!
+During the 2022 Accelerate!
 Women In Trucking conference in Dallas, Texas, five women from different self-driving truck companies took the stage to discuss the applications of autonomy within trucking, and how it will integrate within an already complicated environment.

-Representing the industry was Amisha Vadalia, Senior Director of Operations at Plus; Tammy Hamilton, VP of Operations with Gatik; Xinfeng Le, Senior Product Manager for Waymo Via Trucking; Vivian Sun, Chief Commercial Officer with Waabi; and from Torc, Akila Panneerselvam, Engineering Manager with Perception.
+Representing the industry were several professionals from various autonomous trucking companies, including Amisha Vadalia, Senior Director of Operations at Plus; Tammy Hamilton, VP of Operations with Gatik; Xinfeng Le, Senior Product Manager for Waymo Via Trucking; Vivian Sun, Chief Commercial Officer with Waabi; and from Torc, Akila Panneerselvam, Engineering Manager with Perception.
 Shannon M. Cohen, partner with Scopelitis, Garvin, Light, Hanson & Feary P.C., moderated.

 ‘The Future Is Now’